 Claire Matheson Kirton is a Partner in White & Case LLP's Global Debt Finance Practice, based in Dubai.
-She has considerable experience advising sovereigns and corporations as well as international and regional financial institutions on a variety of conventional finance transactions across Africa, as well as advising clients with respect to Sharia-compliant transactions throughout the Middle East, Europe and Africa.
+She has considerable experience advising sovereigns and corporations as well as international and regional financial institutions on a variety of conventional finance transactions across the Middle East and Africa, as well as advising clients with respect to Sharia-compliant transactions throughout the Middle East, United States, Europe and Africa.

 Claire maintains a particular focus on leveraged finance and syndicated debt finance.
 In addition, Claire has been involved in a broad range of structured finance, real estate finance including hotel, hospitality and retail financing and restructuring and workouts.
-She has practiced in Dubai for 14 years and London prior to that.
-In that time she has worked on some of the most innovative Islamic finance deals closed to date.
+She has practiced in Dubai for more than 15 years and in London prior to that.
+In that time she has worked on some of the region's most significant deals and the most innovative Islamic finance deals closed to date.
 She is named by Islamic Finance News as a "leading lawyer" in the fields of Banking & Capital Markets, Energy and Infrastructure and Structured Finance.
-Claire is "highly regarded" for banking and finance by IFLR1000 and more recently, she was recognised as a "leading individual" for Banking and Finance in the UAE by The Legal 500, 2020.
+Claire is "highly regarded" for banking and finance by IFLR1000 and was named IFLR1000 Women Leader for 2022.
+Euromoney named Claire its EMEA Banking & Finance Lawyer of the Year in the Women in Business Law Awards 2022.
+Claire was recognised as a "leading individual" for Banking and Finance in the UAE by The Legal 500, 2021 and 2022.

 Representation of Arabian Centres Company (ACC), Saudi Arabia's leading shopping mall owner, developer and operator, on its dual currency US$1.9 billion refinancing package.
 The refinancing consists of a senior unsecured US$500 million debut Reg S/144A five-year Sukuk issuance, alongside a senior secured dual (USD and SAR) currency US$1.2 billion (equivalent) Ijara and Murabaha term facilities and senior secured dual (USD and SAR) currency US$200 million (equivalent) revolving Murabaha facility.